ut-classes/ut-classes.github.io/en/README.md

 - Practice time: Students will be given the final hour of each lecture period to practice what was covered in the lecture.
 - Assignments: Students will be required to turn in assignments in GitHub Classroom ([am](https://classroom.github.com/classrooms/126310482-2023sp-259122-1-am) | [pm](https://classroom.github.com/classrooms/126310482-2023sp-259122-2-pm)).

-See the [Google Classroom](https://classroom.google.com) for class PPTs, lists, and announcements.
+See the Google Classroom [am](https://classroom.google.com/c/NTEyMjUxMTM4MjQz?cjc=m5cbuja) | [pm](https://classroom.google.com/c/NTE2NTcyNjcwNjMz?cjc=sr6x7hg) for class PPTs, lists, and announcements.

 ### Prerequisites

-Students should already be familiar with basic web programming an basic JavaScript.
+Students should already be familiar with basic web programming and basic JavaScript.
 A list of expected knowledge will be made available for review...

 ### Preparing for the course